The Pros and Cons of Being a PRN Occupational Therapist

 PRN therapists are also the first to get sent home early if caseloads fall apart.

-This is why I always recommend if you’re going to work strictly PRN, you should have at least two jobs so that you will provide options every week.
-With two PRN positions, I personally don’t have an issue with getting enough hours (your results may vary).
+This is why I recommend if you’re going to work strictly PRN and want full time hours, you should consider having two PRN jobs so that you will have options every week.
+With two PRN positions, I personally don’t have an issue with getting enough hours.

 Challenges Building Relationships with Patients